abdolence/slack-morphism/site/docs/docs/web-api.md

 ---

 Please, don't hesitate to submit a PR with model updates if you find anything missing or find model inconsistency.
-This project is open to help each others, so any PRs are welcomed.
+This project is open to help each other, so any PRs are welcomed.

 ---

 ### Working with pagination/batching results
-Some of the Web API methods defines cursors and [pagination](https://api.slack.com/docs/pagination), to give you an ability to load a lot of data continually (using batching and making many requests).
+Some Web API methods defines cursors and [pagination](https://api.slack.com/docs/pagination), to give you an ability to load a lot of data continually (using batching and making many requests).

 Examples: